The MakuluLinux Flash distro is splashy and fast with a spiffy new look and new features.

 The tweaking done to Xfce’s menus can be a bit rattling.
 The redesign of the menu system anchored at both ends of the bottom panel forces users to rethink their approach to using Xfce.

 Flash has three menu options available.
 Much like the Gnome desktop, you can access a full-screen overlay menu.
-Move your mouse into the top left corner of the screen.
+Move your mouse to the top left corner of the screen.
 The other two menus launch from buttons at either end of the bottom panel.

 The left menu button lacks standard categories with a cascading list of titles.
-You can right-click on the bundled titles to add/remove their launchers to the favorites column and/or the bottom panel and/or the desktop.
+You can right-click on the bundled titles to add/remove their launchers to the favorites column and/or the bottom panel, and/or the desktop.
 You also can modify the list order forward or backward alphabetically.

 However, the left menu in Flash’s iteration of Xfce lacks the full main menu functionality traditionally found in most desktop environments.

-Instead, you start with what is essentially just a favorites panel, with system session and shutdown options on top, and the search window at the bottom.
+Instead, you start with what is essentially just a favorites panel, with system session and shutdown options on top and the search window at the bottom.
 As you add software to Flash, you have to manually designate what you want done with the launchers.